‘Get Pickled’ - Sharon McNabb talks to Diana Noonan about her home-based preserving business

-Although customers can purchase online at Sharon’s website http://www.getpickled.co.nz, only 15% of product sells in this way, with the rest being sold at markets.
-However, shipping is a simple affair with up to 5kgs of produce able to be sent anywhere in the North Island for just $8.50, and in the South Island for $11.50.
+Although customers can purchase online at Sharon’s website http://www.getpickled.co.nz, only 15% of products sell in this way, with the rest being sold at markets.
+However, shipping is a simple affair with up to 5kgs of produce able to be sent anywhere on the North Island for just $8.50, and in the South Island for $11.50.

 Sharon has thought about selling at the likes of trade fairs but says the cost is prohibitive and the stress of making enough product to last for three days of sales would take all the fun out of cooking